 In Australia, Private Health Insurers can only pay benefits for most Health Improvement Benefits to assist with the management and treatment of already identified health conditions.

-This means that in order to claim for Health Improvement Benefits, such as exercise classes, swimming lessons etc., you'll need to provide us with some supporting documentation from your medical or other practitioner, or enrol in ahm Health Coaching before you can make your claim.
+This means that in order to claim for Health Improvement Benefits, such as exercise classes, swimming lessons etc., you'll need to provide us with some supporting documentation from your medical or other practitioner.

 To enable you to make a claim we will send you a Health Improvement Benefit Approval form, which you can take to your medical practitioner to discuss and complete.